History Of Infinite Banking

 From Infinite Banking To The Perfect Policy™

 Infinite banking, as the concept was originally conceived, addresses one type of financial risk—the risk of not having access to savings or credit when it is needed.
-In corporate finance, this is sometimes referred to as “liquidity risk”.

 The core idea behind infinite banking is, "you finance everything you buy" (you either pay interest to someone else or you give up interest on your savings by paying cash, thus incurring those finance charges indirectly).
 Nash's original vision for the concept was that an individual's need for finance outstrips his need for life insurance.
 And, if a policyholder were to solve for the need to finance everything in one's life, then he would buy so much life insurance that it would be impossible to get it past the underwriters.